 How will we use your information?

 We primarily use personal information about you for purposes directly related to the service that you have requested, or otherwise to enable us to carry out our functions as professional legal service providers.
 Unless you tell us otherwise, we may also use your personal information for relationship and marketing purposes.
 For example, we may send you newsletters, invitations to events that we host or support, email notifications about legal or industry developments, and information about other services offered by us.
-Generally, we do not promote third parties, but there may be circumstances in which we send you information about third parties with whom we have a business association.
+Generally, we do not promote third parties, but there may be a circumstance in which we send you information about third parties with whom we have a business association.
 All promotional electronic communications will contain a functional unsubscribe facility or otherwise allow you to easily opt-out of such communications.
 Alternatively, if you do not wish to receive these communications you can contact us via the details below.

 Where your personal information was given to us for another specific purpose, such as a job application, we will only use the personal information for that purpose.